New talks for 2018

 A whistle stop tour looking at some of the great gardens telling the stories behind them, including, Great Dixter, Kew, Wisley, Sissinghurst, Keukenhof, The Lost Gardens of Helligan, The Eden Project, Longwood Gardens and as they say many more….

-Over the years listeners to The Great Outdoors, the programme Doug has presented for some 18 years on BBC Radio Humberside have shared their tips and tricks to make gardening easier.
+Over the years listeners to The Great Outdoors, the programme that Blair Jacobs and I have presented for some 20 years on BBC Radio Humberside have shared their tips and tricks to make gardening easier…

 - Some are ingenious.

 My Garden, or the 25 year makeover!

 “Why do you never talk about your own garden?”
 Is a question often asked at Gardening Clubs, so here it is, warts and all…